NetherlandsForensicInstitute/lir-deprecated/README.md

 LIR Python Likelihood Ratio Library
 ===================================

+**NB: This repository has been deprecated and has been replaced by https://github.com/NetherlandsForensicInstitute/lir.**

+---

 This library provides a collection of scripts to aid calibration, and calculation and evaluation of Likelihood Ratios.